Shruti8196/Score-Prediction-ML-/README.md

 # Sparks-Foundation-GRIP
 Graduate Rotational Internship Program

-When using the contents of this repository make sure all the downloaded filesare at the same location i.e. in the same folder from where you will run the commands in the prompt.
+When using the contents of this repository make sure all the downloaded files are at the same location i.e. in the same folder from where you will run the commands in the prompt.

 Libraries to be installed-